phonetworks/pho-compiler/README.md

 ### Types
 * A PhoGQL definition must implement one of ActorNode, GraphNode, ObjectNode or ReadEdge, SubscribeEdge, TransmitEdge, WriteEdge entities.
 For more information on these entities, check out [pho-framework](http://github.com/phonetworks/pho-framework).
 * While GraphQL allows multiple inheritance, the Pho compiler will evaluate only the first interface declared in each definition.

+### Directives
+* Directives are case-insensitive.
+Similarly arguments are case-insensitive too.